dineshappavoo/GraphMinimumSpanningTree/README.md

 ###Jarnik (1930) - Prim (1957) - Dijkstra (1959) algorithm :

 * Initialize a tree with a single vertex, chosen arbitrarily from the graph.
-* Grow the tree by one edge: of the edges that connect the tree to vertices not yet in the tree, find the minimum-weight edge, and transfer it to the tree.
+* Grow the tree by one edge of the edges that connect the tree to vertices not yet in the tree, find the minimum-weight edge, and transfer it to the tree.
 * Repeat step 2 (until all vertices are in the tree)

 	 * MST_PRIM(G,w,source)